pgigeruzh/PiCluster/Doc/YARN/1_1_Deploy Hadoop and Yarn.md

 To check if installation worked on the Master, enter jps on the MasterNode One should be able to see:
 - NameNode
+- NodeManager
 - SecondaryNameNode
-- RessourceManager //YARN
+- RessourceManager #YARN
 - Datanode (if also configured on the master)
 - JPS

 To check if installation worked on the Slaves, enter jps on Slaves One should be able to see:
 - DataNode
-- NodeeManager //YARN
+- NodeManager #YARN
 - JPS